itaysk/AzureGC/docs/deploying.md

 ## Functions

 Create a function app, copy the functions to it.
-You can also setup continous integration, make sure to set the project folder correctly (since functions are not at the root of this repo)
+You can use Kudo to drag & drop the files: https://<FunctionAppName>.scm.azurewebsites.net/ You can also setup continuous integration, make sure to set the project folder correctly (since functions are not at the root of this repo)

 Then set the following App Service application settings: